• Skip to primary navigation

 How to make an experiment a fair test

-For the activity to be a fair test, only one variable should change, and everything else stays the same.
+For the activity to be a fair test, only one variable should change, and everything else should stay the same.
 For this investigation, we are changing the temperature of the hot chocolate so the amount of milk, type of cup, amount of hot chocolate powder and marshmallows should stay the same for each test condition.

 Measure the same amount of milk into three identical cups.